 Instead of adding yet another rule to the many to-do’s on my list, I decided to strike off all rules and keep it to these three:

 Take a walk every day.

 Does that sound over-simplistic?
 Yeah, but I had no energy left to do more.
-I was so done with fighting and struggling and yearned for a simple and comfortable life in which I could trust I follow these rules.
-By now I know that a simple life is the most significant gift I can give myself; a life without a constant yearning for you.
+I was so done with fighting and struggling and yearned for a simple and comfortable life where I could trust I follow these rules.
+By now, I know that a simple life is the most significant gift I can give myself, a life without a constant yearning for you.

 So, my dear Food, this is my last letter to you.
-I am breaking up with you for I am a food addict.
+I am breaking up with you.
 We cannot have any form of relationship or spend any time alone anymore.
 This decision is where it ends.
 Writing this feels very sad, but it is the last definite step to fully surrender to the fact that this is just what it is.
 I am taking back my power.